G-Rath/osv-detector/README.md

     as a zip archive
 - a url for a rest API that implements the [osv.dev](https://osv.dev/docs/) API
   - the `url` _should_ include the `/v1` e.g. if you wanted to use the `osv.dev`
-    staging API you would specify `https://api-staging.osv.dev/v1` as the `url`
+    test API you would specify `https://api.test.osv.dev/v1` as the `url`

 > The detector will attempt to detect the type of each database based on the
 > above, however you can explicitly provide the type if needed with the `type`